 - be 5-18 years of age as of June 1st.

 - demonstrate the ability to enter the water unaided

 - be able to safely swim one length of the 25 meter pool (any stroke) without resting on the bottom of the pool or on the lane ropes

 Coaches will evaluate swimmers throughout the first week of practice to determine placement.
 If, during that time, the coaches determine that your swimmer is not quite ready to participate this year, coaches will contact the parents of the swimmer.

-Fees cover expenses such as coaching fees, insurance, Northland Swim Conference fees, USA Swimming fees and equipment (public address system, upkeep on starting blocks, lane ropes, flags, tables, etc.)
+Fees cover expenses such as coaching fees, insurance, Northland Swim Conference fees and equipment (public address system, upkeep on starting blocks, lane ropes, flags, tables, etc.)